Requirements for the Major and Minor in Political Science (POL)

 A. Study Within the Area of the Major

-a.
-All must be selected from courses numbered 200 or above (excluding POL 201), and at least 12 credits must be from courses numbered 300 or above.
+- All must be selected from courses numbered 200 or above (excluding POL 201), and at least 12 credits must be from courses numbered 300 or above.
 At least 12 of these 24 credits must be selected from courses in one of the programs of study listed below.
 No more than six credits from courses with Satisfactory/Unsatisfactory grading may be applied.
+EST 356 may substitute for one of the elective upper-division courses.

 B. Study in Related Areas (6 credits)